tingyuansen/Ostriker_Peebles_Instability/README.md

 # Ostriker-Peebles Galaxy Stability Simulation

-A high-performance N-body simulation demonstrating the landmark 1973 discovery by Jeremiah Ostriker and Jim Peebles: **Galactic disks are inherently unstable without a massive, invisible Dark Matter halo.**
+An N-body simulation demonstrating the landmark 1973 discovery by Jeremiah Ostriker and Jim Peebles: **Galactic disks are inherently unstable without a massive, invisible Dark Matter halo.**

 ---